MicrosoftDocs/azure-docs/articles/iot-dps/quick-enroll-device-tpm-csharp.md

 ## Clean up resources

-If you plan to explore the C# service sample, don't clean up the resources created in this quickstart. otherwise, use the following steps to delete all resources created by this quickstart.
+If you plan to explore the C# service sample, don't clean up the resources created in this quickstart.
+Otherwise, use the following steps to delete all resources created by this quickstart.

 1. Close the C# sample output window on your computer.